Birdsongs of Appalachia

 Beyond that it’s totally up to you!
 Some folks might choose to spend every waking moment observing, journaling, and completing homework activites while others might be contented with just a few minutes gazing at the titmice on their feeder while they sip coffee.
 You can be the master of your own birding destiny!

 • Binoculars - To get the most out of this course you will need a pair of binoculars.
-8x42 binoculars are the most commonly used optics for birding and a decent pair can be bought new for as little as $120*.
-We recommend Vortex Crossfire, Celestron Nature DX, or Nikon Prostaff P7 as affordable entry-level optics.
+8x42 binoculars are the most commonly used optics for birding and a decent pair can be bought new for as little as $150.
+We recommend Vortex Crossfire, Nocs Provision Field Issue, Celestron Nature DX, or Nikon Prostaff P7 as affordable entry-level optics.

-• A notebook and pencil - These will be needed to take notes and make sketches to complete the optional field assignments.
+• A notebook and pencil- These will be great to take notes and make sketches to complete the optional field assignments.

-• Appropriate clothing and footwear- Please check the weather forecast and dress accordingly.
-Hiking shoes, warm layers and rain jackets are highly recommended even if the forecast looks clear and warm.
+• Appropriate clothing and footwear- Hiking shoes, warm layers and rain jackets are always highly recommended.
+Stay comfy and safe!

 About Your Teacher